Solomon Lowenstein

-Solomon Lowenstein (March 3, 1877 – January 20, 1942) was a Jewish-American rabbi, social worker, and philanthropist.
+Solomon Lowenstein (March 3, 1877 – January 20, 1942) was an American rabbi, social worker, and philanthropist.

 Life

 Lowenstein was born on March 3, 1877, in Philadelphia, Pennsylvania, the son of Levi Lowenstein and Diana Newmayer.

 Lowenstein moved to Ohio with his parents when he was a child, attending public school in Cleveland.
 He graduated from the University of Cincinnati with a B.A. in 1898.
 He then went to Hebrew Union College, where he was ordained a Reform rabbi in 1901.
 He began working in social work in 1900 when he became head of Cincinnati's Jewish Settlement.
 From 1901 to 1904, he was in charge of the city's United Jewish Charities.
 He moved to New York City following his marriage in 1904, at which point he became head of New York's United Hebrew Charities.
 He resigned from there in 1905 to become superintendent of the Hebrew Orphan Asylum of New York, working there for the next fifteen years.
 From 1918 to 1919, he was also deputy commissioner of the American Red Cross Commission to Palestine.

 In 1920, Lowenstein became director of the Federation of Jewish Philanthropic Societies.
 He served in that position until 1935, when he became the Federation's vice-president.
 He served as vice-president until his death.
 During his time with the Federation, he coordinated and systematized its operations to handle the ongoing Great Depression.
 He was president of the 1938 National Conference of Social Work.

 Lowenstein was a member of the Temporary Emergency Relief Committee of New York State in 1934.
 In 1936, he was on the New York State Board of Social Welfare.
 He was chairman of the executive group of the New York City coordinating committee of employment as well as chairman of the Welfare Council committee on social service exchange.
 He was also president of the 1922 National Conference of Jewish Social Service, the 1923 New York State Conference of Social Work, and the 1932 and 1933 New York City Conferences of Social Work.